fairhopeweb/docs-4/sometimes-asked-questions.md

 One goal of Budibase's front end is to be framework agnostic.
 We want people to be able to write their own components, however they please, when there are not pre-built options for them.

 Svelte compiles down to vanilla javascript at build time - the Svelte library is not actually included in your build.
 This makes it perfect for us to build our standard components and librarys with.
-Components built with svelte have no dependencies, therefore there can be now version clashes.
+Components built with svelte have no dependencies, therefore there can be no version clashes.

 Technically, we did not have to build the Budibase builder in Svelte - as the builder itself does not get packaged with a Budibase app.
 However, I felt it was wise to use Svelte anyway, for consistency and to build that experience.